 Amazon Cloud Drive Alternative Options

-When it comes to file sharing and collaboration tools, Google Drive is a much a more flexible alternative.
-Amazon Cloud Drive does not feature any collaboration tools, and it has a very basic file sharing system.
+When it comes to file sharing and collaboration tools, Google Drive is a much more flexible alternative.
+Amazon Drive does not feature any collaboration tools, and it has a very basic file sharing system.

-SpiderOak is also a solid alternative to Amazon Cloud Drive.
-It has many of the collaboration features that Amazon Cloud Drive lacks and more diverse pricing plans.
+SpiderOak is also a solid alternative to Amazon Drive.
+It has many of the collaboration features that Amazon Drive lacks and more diverse pricing plans.
 However, SpiderOak is geared more towards businesses, rather than personal use, as you’ve come to see in our SpiderOak review.